hookkshot/BluEngine/README.md

 ## Not Yet Implemented

 * SoundBatch

--Needs to be created and should allow sound to be added each frame and does not remove them until they have finished playing -Also allows for sound to be universally controlled with volume.

 * SoundCue

+SoundBatch will allow soundcue to be added and played and volume controlled.
+It also allows for the soundCues to be faded out if too far away from the player.